 This communication structure, by its very nature, is collaborative.
 It’s the daily interactions among team members, the brainstorming sessions between departments, or the cross-functional meetings that drive projects forward.

 Unlike the directive nature of top-down or feedback-oriented bottom-up approaches, horizontal communication is more about dialogue, exchange, shared goals, and coordination.
+When marketing and sales align on campaign messaging, or HR and IT coordinate a new onboarding process, progress depends on clear peer-to-peer communication—not hierarchy.

 This form of communication is important for several reasons: